The Arthritis and Autoimmune and Related Diseases Knowledge (ARK) Portal

 Overview

-The Accelerating Medicines Partnership® Rheumatoid Arthritis and Systemic Lupus Erythematosus (AMP® RA/SLE) launched in 2014 as one of the original components of the Accelerating Medicines Partnership (AMP).
-AMP RA/SLE, which was managed by the Foundation for the NIH, relies on a nationwide Network of research teams that work collaboratively to deepen our understanding of autoimmune diseases through a focus on rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE).
+The Accelerating Medicines Partnership® Rheumatoid Arthritis and Systemic Lupus Erythematosus (AMP® RA/SLE) program launched in 2014 as one of the original components of the Accelerating Medicines Partnership (AMP).
+AMP RA/SLE, which was managed by the Foundation for the NIH, relied on a nationwide network of research teams that worked collaboratively to deepen our understanding of autoimmune diseases through a focus on rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE).
 Funding came from NIAMS and the National Institute of Allergy and Infectious Diseases (NIAID), together with industry partners and non-profit organizations.
-The overall goal of the program is to identify relevant drug targets for treating autoimmune diseases.
+The overall goal of the program was to identify relevant drug targets for treating autoimmune diseases.

 Approach

-The AMP RA/SLE program uses a molecular- and cellular-level approach (“disease deconstruction”) to uncover the biological pathways that play a role in RA and/or SLE.
-AMP RA/SLE investigators conducted more than 100 synovial biopsies in RA and more than 200 renal biopsies in SLE.
+The AMP RA/SLE program used a molecular- and cellular-level approach (“disease deconstruction”) to uncover the biological pathways that play a role in RA and/or SLE.
+AMP RA/SLE investigators conducted more than 100 synovial (joint) biopsies in RA and more than 200 renal biopsies in SLE.
 From the biopsy tissues, the researchers characterized the protein, mRNA, and open chromatin sequences in thousands of single cells.
 By analyzing other tissues (blood, urine, skin) from the same patients, the investigators discovered new cell populations and states, and identified disease biomarkers.
-Subsequent follow-up of patients will further enhance our understanding of the course of these diseases.

-To ensure standardization of procedures, the individual Network projects are proceeding according to the Research Phases shown below.
+To ensure standardization of procedures, the individual Network projects proceeded according to the Research Phases shown below.
 Research Phase 0 and Phase I are complete, and Phase II studies are underway.

 Research Phase 0